lkell/BarnesHut/README.md

 # BarnesHut
 Simulate and animate n-body gravitational interactions using the Barnes-Hut algorithm.
 The BarnesHut class can be used to simulate the motion of gravitational bodies.
-The Animator and Exporter class can be used with a Simulator object to respectively visualze or export into a JSON output file the the trajectories of the simulation.
+The Animator and Exporter class can be used with a Simulator object to respectively visualze or export the trajectories of the simulation.

 ## Future Updates